Existien/yarpc/docs/source/chapters/outputs/qt6.rst

     Relative paths will be resolved relative to the current working directory or the location provided by ``--output-base``.

+qmlUri
+   The QML URI the generated code will be found under.
+   Also determines the namespace.
+   The URI ``gen.minimal`` will result in the namespace ``gen::minimal``.

 busName
    The busName used for D-Bus services.
    Can be omitted when generating only client code.